 3 to 4 tbs. ice water

-With heel of hand, smear a small amount of dough away from you on counter.
-Scrape up and continue with remaining dough, mounding smeared dough together on counter.
-Press mound into disk.
+With the heel of your hand, smear a small amount of dough away from you on the counter.
+Scrape up and continue with remaining dough, mounding smeared dough together on the counter.
+Press mound into a disk.
 Wrap in plastic and refrigerate for 1 to 2 hours.

-This should be enough for 10-inch tart or six 4 1/2-inch tarts.
+This should be enough for a 10-inch tart or half a dozen 4 1/2-inch tarts.